jbrzusto/shiftwrap/README.md

   make the start time earlier to ensure service `X` starts when you want it to.

-For the `amcam` example above, the sunset is calculated today, but the sunrise is calculated tomorrow, so that the first running shift is from 1 hour before today's sunset to 1 hour after tomorrow's sunrise.

 ## Files

 `shiftwrapd`: daemon, run from `shiftwrapd.service`; must be enabled and started in